 pwsh

-There you will be welcomed to start working.
+There you will be welcome to start working.

 A good idea is to get the commands available for the Linux version.
 You can do this by running the following command